Kerry Group Advances €300 Million Share Buyback Program - TipRanks.com

 More about Kerry Group plc

-Kerry Group plc operates in the food and beverage industry, focusing on the development and production of taste and nutrition solutions for the food, beverage, and pharmaceutical markets.
-The company is known for its innovative approach to food ingredients and flavors, catering to a global market with a diverse range of products.
+Kerry Group plc operates in the food industry, focusing on the development and distribution of taste and nutrition solutions for the food, beverage, and pharmaceutical sectors.
+The company is known for its innovative products and services that cater to a global market.